Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 Often referred to as “The Great Equalizer” by the Innova founder Dave Dunipace, this disc is known for being a beginner-friendly disc with a unique flight pattern.
 Even though it’s an easy disc for anyone to learn with doesn’t mean it can’t find a spot in a more experienced player’s bag.

 In this review, I’ll be going over the features, specs, and what shots I like to throw with this fantastic disc.

 Overview of the Innova Colt

-Whether you’re looking for an approach disc that cuts through the air or a consistent flight path, the Colt offers everything you could hope for in a putter.
+Whether you’re looking for an approach disc that cuts through the air or a consistent flight path, the Colt offers everything you could hope for in an Innova putter.
 One great thing about it is how hard you can really throw the disc without worry about turning it over.
 There are a few holes where I’ll throw it off the tee because of how consistent and reliable the flight pattern is.

 The Innova Colt is a disc that’s mainly used for putting and approach shots.
 It has a shallow rim and flat top which makes it an ideal disc for less than ideal conditions.
 Whatever line you release it on is the line that it’ll follow for the flight.
 That is one of the reasons it’s a great disc choice for straight and flat throws.